jovanjanevski001/VHDL/README.md

 This repository contains VHDL code written for commonly used entities and projects.
-All HDL code is written to be synthesizable, not just to be functional in simulation.
+All HDL code is written to be synthesizable, not just functional in simulation.